-^{} If site or district policy requires a background check above and beyond what is conducted by Reading Corps, that fee is not paid by the program, nor may it be passed on to the Interventionist.

-Challenges occur when a principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for Reading Corps coaching.
+- If site or district policy requires a background check above and beyond what is conducted by Reading Corps, that fee is not paid by the program, nor may it be passed on to the Interventionist.
+It is expected the site or district will cover any additional background checks. - Challenges occur when a principal assigns this responsibility to a staff position without concretely opening dedicated time in that position for Reading Corps coaching.
 We recommend that principals be thoughtful about incorporating this responsibility into a staff person's position.